 Being a small town, Brownfield - Denmark does not have a public transit system used by locals to get to and from work.

-The overall education level of Brownfield - Denmark is somewhat higher than in the average US city of 21.84%: 26.83% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Brownfield - Denmark who are college-educated is somewhat higher than the average US community of 21.84%: 26.20% of adults in Brownfield - Denmark have at least a bachelor's degree.

 The people who call Brownfield - Denmark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brownfield - Denmark residents report their race to be White, followed by Asian.
 Important ancestries of people in Brownfield - Denmark include English, Irish, German, French, and French Canadian.